Pingviini

-Pingviini (Finnish for "penguin") is a Finnish brand of ice cream owned by Fronen Finland.
+Pingviini (Finnish for "penguin") is a Finnish brand of ice cream owned by Froneri Finland.
 Known for its logo featuring a penguin, Pingviini brand ice cream has been sold in Finland since the 1930s.

 Pingviini brand products are made at the Turenki ice cream factory in Janakkala.
 The brand has received an Avainlippu ("key flag") award because the ice cream is made in Finland by Finnish employees from Finnish milk.

 Nestlé Finland bought the Pingviini brand in 2004.
 Development and production of the ice cream remain in Turenki.
-In 2016 Nestlé moved the brand to Fronen Finland, which it owns together with the British ice cream company R&R.
+In 2016 Nestlé moved the brand to Froneri Finland, which it owns together with the British ice cream company R&R.

 History

 The story of the Pingviini brand started in 1935 when Oy Jäätelö - Glass Ab started producing ice cream in the "newest and most modern ice cream factory" in Helsinki.
 After a couple of years Valio bought the company's Pingviini brand.

 The first ice cream products were made in Turku, but later the ice cream was also produced in Helsinki, Vyborg and Tampere and also later in Oulu.
 The Turenki ice cream factory was founded in 1962.

 At first the ice cream was sold in waffle cones and on plates at Valio dairy shops and kiosks.
 In 1936 Valio founded the first ice cream parlor in Finland at the Lasipalatsi building in Helsinki.
 Later ice cream kiosks spread throughout Finland.
 Nowadays there are about 200 Pingviini ice cream kiosks all over Finland every summer.

 Nestlé bought Valio's ice cream product line and a fixed term of 10 years of rights to the Valiojäätelö brand in 2004.
 Development and production of the ice cream remain in Turenki.